• Skip to primary navigation

 Racing at Punchestown has been taking place since 1850.
 It was originally set up as the Kildare Hunt club and even though it was a less than successful venture, it did signify what would be the start of one of the biggest developments in Irish horse racing.

 The poor facilities, track and even management of the site did eventually start to improve and by 1854 a wooden stand was erected to accommodate a larger number of visitors.
-These changes slowly started to take effect and the calibre of horses and even attendees started to improve, along with royal visits from the then Prince of Wales.
+These changes slowly started to take effect and the calibre of horses and even attendees started to improve, along with royal visits from the then Prince Of Wales.

 But the racetrack has never had an easy ride.
 Political differences in the 1920’s rocked attendances and the course closed altogether throughout the first and second world wars.
 It was only by the 1960’s did they start to get back on track and the inclusion of fences/hurdles meant that they were able to offer a much wider variant of races.